pulsar-client/Artiphex/README.md

 -----------------------------------------------

 # Note: This script has been completely discontinued due to how terrible it is.
+(This script is also unfinished btw)

 -----------------------------------------------